Featured Image

 Curran-Moore, a teaching English and language arts major with a minor in Spanish, has worked with freshmen as an Honors 100 mentor, as an Honors Helping Honors guide and as a Blugold Welcome leader.

-“Working with freshmen is important to me because I want to help people find a sense of community,” Sophia says.
+“Working with freshmen is important to me because I want to help people find a sense of community,” she says.
 “It can be scary and difficult to start college.
 You are suddenly in a new environment, you're far away from your family, you don't know anyone and you have to learn how to be independent.”

 The Prechel Scholarship

-Sophia Curran-Moore is the 2025 UWEC Honors Prechel Scholarship winner.
+Curran-Moore is the 2025 UWEC Honors Prechel Scholarship winner.
 The Prechel Scholarship is named after 2005 UWEC graduate Ryan Prechel, who was a student leader on campus and president of the Honors student organization.
-Sophia received this scholarship because she displays both a passion for service and exceptional leadership across campus and in the Honors Program.
+Curran-Moore received this scholarship because she displays both a passion for service and exceptional leadership across campus and in the Honors Program.

 The Prechel Scholarship winner receives an award and has the opportunity to donate $500 to an organization of their choice.
-Sophia chose the Pinky Swear Foundation, an organization that means a lot to her. “[Pinky Swear] raises money to support kids with cancer and their families,” Sophia explains.
+Curran-Moore chose the Pinky Swear Foundation, an organization that means a lot to her. “[Pinky Swear] raises money to support kids with cancer and their families,” she explains.
 “Almost all of us know someone who has had cancer, and it is a very difficult experience.
 It's also very expensive, and I hope this money will help lessen that burden.”

-Dr. Heather Fielding, professor of English and director of the University Honors Program, noted that Sophia “cares a lot about the educational environment on campus — from making sure that students with allergies feel supported in the dining hall to helping new freshmen find their place on campus.
+Dr. Heather Fielding, professor of English and director of the University Honors Program, noted that Curran-Moore “cares a lot about the educational environment on campus — from making sure that students with allergies feel supported in the dining hall to helping new freshmen find their place on campus.
 Her dedication to helping her fellow students make the most of their experience is one of the ways she embodies Ryan Prechel’s legacy of service and leadership.”

 The inside scoop

-As a freshman herself, Sophia was one of the select students to be in the Honors Fellowship program.
-With a group of students, Sophia worked on a service project about the quality of the food on campus.
+As a freshman herself, Curran-Moore was one of the select students to be in the Honors Fellowship program.
+With a group of students, she worked on a service project about the quality of the food on campus.
 They were able to present that research to those overseeing campus food.
 She felt that the project was a great opportunity where she bonded with her Honors Fellows and learned a great deal about research her first semester in college.

 A young woman in an Honors t-shirt stands in front of a city scape.

-Sophia studying abroad in Chile
+Sophia Curran-Moore studying abroad in Chile.

 Honors abroad

 For her project, she volunteered at a Chilean university in an English classroom to help answer student questions.
-Reflecting on her time in the classroom, Sophia remembers all of the students being wonderful.
-This experience in Chile solidified Sophia’s idea that “it would be cool if I could teach in a district with a lot of native Spanish speakers, because my Spanish skills would help me connect better with the students and their families.”
+Reflecting on her time in the classroom, Curran-Moore remembers all of the students being wonderful.
+This experience in Chile solidified her idea that “it would be cool if I could teach in a district with a lot of native Spanish speakers, because my Spanish skills would help me connect better with the students and their families.”
 She learned a lot during this experience and was able to make the most of it through her Honors contract.

 Honors impact and beyond

-Sophia will be able to take all of her experiences at UWEC, inside and outside of Honors, to excel in her post-graduate plans of becoming a teacher.
+Curran-Moore will be able to take all of her experiences at UWEC, inside and outside of Honors, to excel in her post-graduate plans of becoming a teacher.

 Written by Eve Quick, UW-Eau Claire student and University Honors Program intern.